 In most cases nowadays it is possible to buy take-away beers in most bars in most towns and villages.
 Admittedly, this is strictly speaking illegal but no one is paying any notice and local police is short-staffed and not likely to make fuzz.
 However, expect to pay up to a 1600 ISK (13$ / 10€) for a single small bottle of beer from bars around this island.

 There are pretty vast areas of the country where you will have to drive quite a distance to find a state liquor store which is the only place to buy alcohol in Iceland outside of bar opening times.
 You are therefore advised to buy drinks before heading into the country.

 As for those official stores you can find a map of locations on the store website here.
 The name to ask for is Vinbudin, which is Icelandic for liquor store.
 Most are open weekdays from 10 – 18 but in larger places a little bit longer.
-The biggest ones in Reykjavik are also open on Saturdays until 14 or 16.
+The biggest ones in Reykjavik are also open on Saturdays until 16 and in some cases until 18.